 Exception A workflow routing status indicating that the document routed to an exception messages when they cannot be successfully delivered.
-Exception Messaging is set up when you configure KSB using the properties outlined in KSB Module of a document.
+Exception Messaging is set up when you configure KSB using the properties outlined in KSB Module

+Exception Messaging The set of services and configuration options that are responsible for handling of a document.
 A document goes into Exception Routing when the workflow engine encounters an error or a situation where it cannot proceed, such as a violation of a Document Type Policy or an error contacting external services.
 When this occurs, the document is routed to the parties responsible for handling these exception cases.
 This can be a group configured on the document or a responsibility configured in KIM.
 Once one of these responsible parties has reviewed the situation and approved the document, it will be resubmitted to the workflow engine to attempt the processing again.